31 Oct Global Interior Design Industry & Market

 At the other end of the spectrum you’ll find metropolitan cities, like Los Angeles, San Diego and New York, where European trends fit perfectly and where there is tremendous demand for elements with this influence.
 These metropolitan cities are commonly classified as diverse and artsy, while Orange County and other suburbs tend to take a more classic approach with light color interiors and cozy beachy style.

-How Covid Changed the Trends.
+How Lockdowns Changed the Trends.

-Covid has left its mark on every aspect of modern life.
+Lockdowns has left its mark on every aspect of modern life.
 Design trends are not immune with people taking greater interest in their living environment because they are spending more time there.

 Entertaining spaces are not getting the attention that they had previously as social distancing norms limit gatherings.